What 3 actors refused Oscars?

 Q: How are Oscar winners chosen?

 A: Oscar winners are chosen through a voting process members of the Academy of Motion Picture Arts and Sciences.
-The members, who are industry professionals, vote in various categories to determine the winners.
+The members, who are professionals in the film industry, vote for the nominees in their respective categories.

 Q: Are there any other actors who have refused Oscars?